-- ♦ Signal cable: Cormit be used to control a well pump to maintain water level in a tank or reservoir within desired limits.
-A 12V signal cable connecting the node to a relay at the power supply to the well pump is used to turn on/off power to the pump. - ♦ Relay: A 230V single pole/single throw relay needs to be installed in the circuit feeding power to the pump - ☐ Example of relay: Schneider SSR230DIN-DC22
+- Signal cable: Cormit be used to control the operation of a well pump to maintain water level in a tank or reservoir within desired limits.
+To accomplish this, a 2conductor signal cable must be installed from the signal cable port on the node to a relay at the power supply to the well pump is used to turn on/off power to the pump. - Relay: A 230V single pole/single throw relay needs to be installed in the circuit feeding power to the pump - Example of relay: Schneider SSR230DIN-DC22